-Determine the number and sizes of file See "Planning your Oracle storage" systems you need for the database you want to create.
+Determine the number and sizes of file See "Planning your Oracle storage" systems you need for the database you want on page 50. to create.

-See "Planning your Oracle storage" on page 49.

 Create a volume layout.
-See "About selecting a volume layout for

-See "Setting up disk group for deploying

-Oracle" on page 50.

-See "Disk group configuration guidelines for

-See "Creating volumes for deploying Oracle"

-See "Volume configuration guidelines for
+See "About selecting a volume layout for deploying Oracle" on page 51.
+See "Setting up disk group for deploying Oracle" on page 51.
+See "Disk group configuration guidelines for deploying Oracle" on page 53.
+See "Creating volumes for deploying Oracle" on page 53.
+See "Volume configuration guidelines for deploying Oracle" on page 54.
 Create and mount file systems.
-See "Creating VxFS file system for deploying

-Oracle" on page 53.

-See "File system creation guidelines for

-See "Mounting the file system for deploying

-Oracle" on page 55.
+See "Creating VxFS file system for deploying Oracle" on page 54.
+See "File system creation guidelines for deploying Oracle" on page 55.
+See "Mounting the file system for deploying Oracle" on page 56.
 Install Oracle and create database.
-See "Installing Oracle and creating database"
+See "Installing Oracle and creating database" on page 57.